Learning and Curriculum

 The following documents shows the coverage of the National Curriculum across the age groups.

 As we have mixed aged classes, the objectives from both the year groups will be planned on a two yearly cycle and in the academic year 2020/21, all classes are following the 'A' curriculum.

 The following documents show the coverage of the school classes in a termly overview.

 In all subjects, it is our aim that children build on prior learning, and that over time they can demonstrate that they know more, can do more and understand concepts at a greater depth.
-To that end Queenswood have drawn on a range of research, DfE guidance, the national curriculum and published schemes, as well as collaborated with other schools locally to ensure a progression of skills is taught across all subjects.
-We have developed, as a school, our progression documents which all staff plan from in order to achieve this :
+To that end Queenswood have drawn on a range of research, DfE guidance, the national curriculum and published schemes, as well as collaborated with other schools locally to ensure a clear teaching sequence is taught across all subjects.
+We have developed, as a school, our long term plans for each subject to achieve this: